Matsubara Naoko: Style and technique

-Naoko Matsubara’s father was the chief priest in a Shinto shrine in Kyoto.
-Shrines and temples became one of the major themes of Matsubara’s works.
-Naoko Matsubara’s style is influenced by her teacher Munakata Shiko (1903–1975), who worked in the mingei (folk art) tradition.
+Notable series

+Her first major series was Half Tame (1964), the first of many series and portfolios on Western and Asian literary themes, illustrating poems by Roger Shattuck, a professor of French literature whose essay on Proust won the National Book Award.
+In 1969 she made the illustrations for the German edition of the Japanese tale Taketori Monogatari, with translation and commentary by her sister, the novelist Hisako Matsubara.
+Among her early portfolios was an eleven-print set titled Solitude, published by Aquarius Press in 1971 and designed to accompany an essay drawn from Henry David Thoreau's Walden; every print in the portfolio was printed on hōsho paper made by Ichibei Iwano VIII (1901–1976).
+The design of Solitude shows a vigorous carving style, but the sharp angularity familiar from Munakata's influential works and from some of Matsubara's own early prints is softened here by the curvilinear motif of a willow, rendered in black, and its reflection in dark green, a treatment that can be read as an expansion of Munakata's style and of expressionist woodcut practice, filtered through her own vision and suited to a subject whose intent was clearly to express the stillness and reflection already central to Thoreau's essay.

+Collections

 Her works are part of the collections of many museums around the world, such as the Portland Art Museum, the Harvard Art Museums, the Fine Arts Museums of San Francisco, the Carnegie Museum of Art, the Detroit Institute of Art, the University of Michigan Museum of Art, the Sidney and Lois Eskenazi Museum of Art, the Pennsylvania Academy of Fine Arts, the Los Angeles County Museum of Art, the Albright-Knox Art Gallery, the Yale University Art Gallery, the Philadelphia Museum of Art, the Art Institute of Chicago, the Royal Ontario Museum, the Albertina in Vienna, the British Museum in London, the Kyoto National Museum of Modern Art, the Museum of Fine Arts, Boston, the Tokyo National Museum of Modern Art, the Smithsonian Institution and the Library of Congress in Washington, the Hamburg Museum of Arts and Crafts, the Haifa Museum in Israel and the Art Gallery of New South Wales in Sydney.

-She was made a member of the Royal Canadian Academy of Arts.
+She is a member of the Royal Canadian Academy of Arts.
 In 2024, she had her first Art Gallery of Ontario solo exhibition with 20 woodcut prints, anchored by Tagasode (2014), a monumental 2 meter long single-sheet print which is the culmination of Matsubara's printmaking career.

-Naoko Matsubara's sister is the novelist Hisako Matsubara, they collaborated on the publication of the Japanese tale Taketori Monogatari in German.
-Naoko did the illustrations, while her sister did the translation and the commentary.